 No. 360.
-The following was adopted, as presented by the Board of Publication, together with the proviso
+The following was adopted, as presented by the Board of Publication, together with the proviso for a committee of revision that follows:-

-"That an authentic history of the rise and progress of the church should be compiled and published, and we therefore recommend that the conference of church shall now take action authorizing the Board to cause such compilation and publication to be made."

-Resolved.
-That we appoint a committee of examination and revision, consisting of Brn.
-Joseph W. H. Kelley, Charles Derry, and J. R. Lambert, in connection with the Board of Publication.
+"That an authentic history of the rise and progress of the church should be compiled and published, and we therefore recommend that the conference of the church shall now take action authorizing the Board to cause such compilation and publication to be made."
+Resolved, That we appoint a committee of examination and revision, consisting of Brn.
+Joseph Smith, W. H. Kelley, Charles Derry, and J. R. Lambert, in connection with the Board of Publication.

 No. 361.
-Resolved.
-That we instruct the elders of the church who are not under general church appointment to not report to this body, unless the labor performed has been outside of all districts and branches; and that the Secretary of the church be authorized to reject all ministerial reports which do not properly belong to the General Conference of the church.
+Resolved, That we instruct the elders of the church who are not under general church appointment to not report to this body, unless the labor performed has been outside of all districts and branches; and that the Secretary of the church be authorized to reject all ministerial reports which do not properly belong to the General Conference of the church.